English Muffin Pizza

 Or, maybe you just have very fond memories of the jingle from the Pizza Bagels commercials and want to take a moment to relive your childhood (umm…me!).
 These English Muffin Pizzas hit the spot there too.

 Also, pizza.
 Pizza night = happy night.
 It’s mathematical law.
+(I also recommend making this Burrata Pizza for an upcoming pizza night.)

 Let’s make these English Muffin Pizzas for toddlers, for the busy parents who cook for them, for my fellow children of the ‘90s (did anyone else grow up with these??), and for all who crave an extra grin when they take a bite of their dinner tonight.
 English Muffin Pizza will make you smile.